denaiguna/Explore_Nortwind/README.md

 2. how is the price of top product sold in best sales country?
 3. What is the average freight each of the country?

+From this goals, I give some recommendation for the company particularly in marketing and logistic team.

 To answer this question, there are several steps conducted.

 1. Create research question / goals